 - Rated M for Manly: We dare you to find a Frazetta painting that doesn't depict muscular shirtless men, scantily-clad women, giant monsters, or any combination of the above.

 - Ridiculous Procrastinator: Painted almost all of his works start to finish within a day of their deadlines.
 This would leave him so exhausted he'd be bedridden for the next few days.

 - Scenery Porn: The revival of Conan the Barbarian in the 1960s is largely attributed to his cover art.

-- Stripperiffic: Drew most of his characters with heroic proportions and very little clothing to obscure their amazing physiques, both male and female.
+- Stripperiffic: He drew most of his characters with heroic proportions and very little clothing to obscure their amazing physiques, both male and female.